 “It is extremely empowering to impact a student’s life by mentoring at Computers4Kids…the most rewarding experience was witnessing my first mentee watch the final version of his movie project.
 He had a smile on his face large enough to have saved the world from sadness for a just a moment.
-He was so proud!
-At graduation his entire family was proud for and of him, extremely appreciative of my mentoring efforts, and the support of C4K staff.
+He was so proud! ” – Vince Dish, C4K Mentor

 Of course!
 You don’t have to be a programmer or Web developer to be a C4K Mentor.
 If you are comfortable using the Internet and Microsoft applications and can navigate around a Windows or Mac computer, you can be a successful mentor.
 Your positive attitude, desire to work with youth, and interest in learning new skills alongside your mentee will be your keys to success as a mentor.